stonemjs/docs/src/docs/deeper/configurations.md

 });
 ```

-In this example, `defineAppBlueprint` is used to assemble all configurations into a `blueprint` object.
+In this example, `defineBlueprintConfig` is used to assemble all configurations into a `blueprint` object.
 Unlike the declarative approach where components are discovered and configured automatically, you manually declare everything that needs to be registered in the framework.

 By taking this route, the [Setup Layer]() is no longer needed, as the entire configuration process is centralized within `./config/app/StoneBlueprint.ts`.
 This provides a transparent and centralized view of which components are included in the application, making it particularly useful for scenarios where manual control is preferable.